Tomdinchaina/PhasmophobiaHelper/README.md

 # !!!!
-IF YOU HAVE ERRORS OPEN THE "installrequirements.bat" FILE!!!!
+IF YOU HAVE ERRORS, OPEN THE "installrequirements.bat" FILE!!!!

 PhasmoHelper: